Samples from the Tests for Higher Standards in Mathematics

 Any use of the TfHS Grade-Level Tests will do at least two things:

-* provide students with practice for the state-mandated EMSAP, and
+* provide students with practice for the state-mandated PASS tests, and

-* give teachers the chance to see the Academic Standards content embodied in actual test items.
+* give teachers the chance to see the SCCCR Standards content embodied in actual test items.

 Test Coverage

-The Tests for Higher Standards Grade-Level Tests in the areas of Mathematics, Science, History/Social Studies, and Reading/English Language Arts for grades K through high school have been developed to help teachers focus instruction on the content and processes of the South Carolina Academic Standards.
-Because TfHS Grade-Level Tests closely match the Academic Standards, their value is in helping teachers plan, teach, and assess, providing information about student and program strengths and weaknesses.
+The Tests for Higher Standards Grade-Level Tests in Mathematics for grades K through high school have been developed to help teachers focus instruction on the content and processes of the South Carolina College and Career Readiness Standards.
+Because TfHS Grade-Level Tests closely match the SCCCR standards, their value is in helping teachers plan, teach, and assess, providing information about student and program strengths and weaknesses.

 Test Description